 Some community property states (Arizona, California, Nevada, and Wisconsin) offer the option of holding property "with right of survivorship."
 When the first spouse dies, it gives the survivor automatic ownership of the property.
 No probate is necessary.

-Co-owners seldom own real estate as tenants in common, but you might come across this form of ownership if the co-owners inherited the real estate—for example, they were siblings who inherited a house from their parents—or were in business together.
-Each co-owner can name a beneficiary in his or her will; if there’s no will, the deceased co-owner’s interest in the property passes under state law to the closest relatives.
+Co-owners sometimes own real estate as tenants in common; you might come across this form of ownership if the co-owners inherited the real estate—for example, they were siblings who inherited a house from their parents—or were in business together.
+Each co-owner can name a beneficiary in his or her will; if there's no will, the deceased co-owner's interest in the property passes under state law to the closest relatives.
 Probate will be necessary to transfer the interest in the property.

 If the real estate is held in a trust: If the deceased person held the property in a trust, the most recent deed should show that the property was transferred to the trustee of the trust.
 For example, it might say "To Tomas Penko and Marla Penko, trustees of the Penko Family Trust dated March 3, 2015."
 See Transferring Real Estate Held in a Trust for more on transferring the property from the trustee to the new owner.

 If the real estate is the subject of a transfer-on-death deed: If the deceased person filed a transfer-on-death deed, that deed will specify the new owner of the property.
 The new owner will usually have to complete a little paperwork, often by filing an affidavit (a simple statement) and a copy of the death certificate with the county's land records office.